-Kyle Suhr, PhD, is a Clinical Assistant Professor at Banner - University Medical Center South and a Licensed Clinical Psychologist at the Outpatient Psychiatry Clinic.
+Kyle Suhr, PhD, is a Clinical Associate Professor at Banner - University Medical Center South and a Licensed Clinical Psychologist at the Outpatient Psychiatry Clinic.
 His clinical interests include psychological assessment, chronic pain, anger, and severe mental illness.
 Dr. Suhr teaches seminars at the Department of Psychiatry and provides consultation and supervision in psychotherapy and assessment to psychiatry residents and psychology interns.
 He is trained in multiple evidence-based interventions including brief psychotherapy, cognitive-behavioral therapies, and motivational interviewing.
 He is a published scholar in national journals including Accident Analysis and Prevention, and Transportation Research Part F: Psychology and Behavior.
 He also co-authored a book chapter in Applied Psychology: Actively Caring for People.
 Prior to joining Banner University Medical Center, Dr. Suhr taught as an adjunct instructor at multiple community colleges and universities across the country.

 American Psychological Association, Society of Clinical Psychology, Collaborative Family Healthcare Association, Southern Arizona Psychological Association